 - Microsoft Report Viewer 2015

-If you attempt to run MainBoss through the ClickOnce web page without having the appropriate prerequisites, you will see the message "System update required".
+If a user attempts to run MainBoss through the ClickOnce web page without having the appropriate prerequisites, MainBoss will display the message "System update required".

 Once you add this role, you can update other Windows systems on the network using the normal Windows Update software (provided you have Windows Administrator privileges on the network server computer).
 In particular, you can add the prerequisite packages (listed above) to any computer you choose.

 Caveats about ClickOnce